CastleLabs/e2nb/readme.md

 ## Introduction

-The Email Monitor and Notification System is a Python-based application that monitors email inboxes for unread messages and forwards notifications through various channels including SMS, Voice Call, WhatsApp, Slack, Telegram, Discord, and Custom Webhooks.
+The E2NB System is a Python-based application that monitors email inboxes for unread messages and forwards notifications through various channels including SMS, Voice Call, WhatsApp, Slack, Telegram, Discord, and Custom Webhooks.
 It features a graphical user interface (GUI) for easy configuration and monitoring.

 ### Key Features
 - Real-time email monitoring